-Per ADS Total Initial public offering price US\$ 12.35 US\$20,031,700 Underwriting discounts and commissions(1) US\$ 0.8645 US\$ 1,402,219 Proceeds, before expenses, to us US\$11.4855 US\$18,629,481
+Per ADS Total

+Initial public offering price US\$ US\$

+Underwriting discounts and commissions(1) US\$ US\$

+Proceeds, before expenses, to us US\$ US\$

-(1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
+1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
 See "Underwriting."

-We have granted the underwriters an option to purchase a maximum of 243,300 additional ADSs from us within 30 days following the date of this prospectus.
+We have granted the underwriters an option to purchase a maximum of 243,000 additional ADSs from us within 30 days following the date of this prospectus.

-Certain of our existing shareholders, including those affiliated with members of our board of directors, have agreed to purchase an aggregate of approximately US\$9.0 million of our ADSs in this offering at the initial public offering price per ADS and on the same terms as the other purchasers in this offering.
+Certain of our existing shareholders, including those affiliated with members of our board of directors, have indicated an interest in purchasing an aggregate of up to approximately \$15.0 million of our ADSs in this offering at the initial public offering price per ADS and on the same terms as the other purchasers in this offering.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no ADSs to any of these potential purchasers, and any of these potential purchasers could determine to purchase more, fewer or no ADSs in this offering.
 The underwriters will receive the same underwriting discount and commissions on these ADSs as they will on any other ADSs sold to the public in this offering.